Fortnightly on Sundays – 7.30 pm to 10.00 pm

 Gloster Road, Martlesham Heath, Ipswich, IP5 3RJ

+Join us for our next practica at Martlesham Leisure for a chance to practise and also for some one-to-one coaching.
 No need to book, just turn up – Dancers £4 or just come and watch, listen and chat (no charge).
 Everyone welcome from beginners to advanced.
 There will be non-stop Argentine Tango music (plus the occasional contemporary track), a bar and a chance to meet and dance with other tangueros.
 Air-conditioned venue so its comfortable all year round.

 New beginners who would like a taster of the dance should come along and the teachers and more experienced dancers will be only too happy to show you the basics to get you started.
 We look forward to meeting you.

 Loads of free parking, air-conditioning, bar, and a large dance floor.
-No need to be a member of the Leisure Centre.

 We try and run the practica every fortnight, however occasional we skip one if another major event clashes with it.
 Please check the dates below.

-29 July Practica with techniques class by Cliff and Rosemary
+- 7 Oct with techniques class by Cliff and Rosemary

-12 Aug Practica with techniques class by Cliff and Rosemary
+- 21 Oct with techniques class by Cliff and Rosemary

-9 Sep Practica with techniques class by Richard and Mandy
+- 4 Nov with techniques class by Richard and Mandy

-23 Sep Practica with techniques class by Richard and Mandy
+- 18 Nov with techniques class by Richard and Mandy

 More being planned